RPP for Student Participants

 First, you should make sure that you are in the correct location.
 If you are in the correct location, wait at least 15 minutes.
 If the researcher does not show up, send an e-mail to the RPP coordinator (see link to the left of this web page) who will verify that you attended the scheduled session and make sure you receive the appropriate participation credit.

 What if there are not enough studies?

-The department will make every effort to make it possible for you to satisfy your course’s research participation requirement via studies, but in case we are not able to do so, you will need to write papers.
+The department will make every effort to make it possible for you to satisfy your course’s research participation requirement via studies, but in case we are not able to do so, you will need to complete writing assignments.

-For instance, let’s say that you are a student in PSY 202 and you have only participated in one hour-long study (worth one unit) without any no-show penalties.
+For instance, let’s say that you are a student in PSY 202 and you (a) attended an orientation session - worth one unit, (b) activated your account by the deadline - worth one unit, (c) participated in one hour-long study - worth one unit, and (d) have zero no-show penalties.
 If there are no more studies for you to do, you will need to complete one of the written assignments (also worth one unit).
-That will satisfy the two units of participation you need for PSY 202.
+That will satisfy the four units of participation you need for PSY 202.

 Keep in mind that you may complete a writing assignment at any time during the semester to count for participation units.